RakSrinaNa/Stage---CG33/README.md

 Code réalisé pour mon stage à la DSI en 2015

 ## Dossiers
-ADTT: Script de récupération de données
+ADTT: Script to fetch data on the 'Departement' to place them on a map
-CSV: Fusion fichier CSV
+CSV: Fusion CSV files for each row having the same town/city name
-GRR: Réservation des salles GRR
+GRR: Tool to see the reservations made using the GRR tool and show directions to get to a room
-GeocodeCustom: Outils de géocodage
+GeocodeCustom: Tool to geocode adresses
-PMI: Application - Placement des dossiers PMI
+PMI: Application - Main project, map to place records on a map